Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 Use `POST /api/v1/{subreddit}/emoji_asset_upload_s3` to obtain an upload lease for your emoji image.
 In the response data there will be a field called `action` whose value is a URL but is missing the `https:` prefix.
-Prepend `https:` to this URL and add your emoji image to a field named `file` in a multipart request, along with the parameters in the `fields` array from the upload lease as form data in the multipart request.
+Prepend `https:` to this URL and send the parameters in the `fields` array from the upload lease as multipart form data along with your emoji image to a field named `file`.

 The `action` is typically `//reddit-uploaded-emoji.s3-accelerate.amazonaws.com` for this endpoint.
 The action endpoint will return XML data.
 Remember to check for a bad status in the response.